weakish/docs-en/views/sdk_setup_android_securely.md

 ## Afterword

-This new way of Android SDK initialization just avoids exposing appKey at the client side.
+This new way of Android SDK initialization avoids exposing appKey on the client side.
 To fully ensure data security, you still need to utilize ACL to restrict data access permission.

 ## FAQ